Parcels posted in a Saskatchewan Crown Public Offering are requested by oil companies through the Integrated Resources Information System (IRIS).

 - Log in to IRIS and complete the appropriate application process in the Petroleum Tenure module.

-- Submit one posting request application for each parcel of land you would like posted in the Crown sale.
+- Submit one posting request application for each parcel of land you would like posted in the public offering.

-- Requests for postings are accepted up to 4 PM CST, on the closing date for the Crown Land Sale.
+- Requests for postings are accepted up to 4 PM CST, on the closing date for the public offering.

 - Requests for Special Exploratory Permits must be submitted at least one month before the published close date to allow sufficient time for processing.